 Please write your name, apartment number and the date (day, month, and year) you check out the book on the card and drop it in the basket on the shelf in the Reading Room.

-Although there is no strict time limit on how long you may keep a library item, please be considerate of other residents and return material as soon as you have finished using it.
+Fairfax County books must be returned in two weeks.
+Although there is no strict time limit on how long you may keep a GHBC library item, please be considerate of other residents and return material as soon as you have finished using it.

 Fairfax County Library

-If a resident wants to borrow an item that is not in the GHBC library, it may be available through the Fairfax County Library.
+If a resident wants to borrow an item that is not in the GHBC library, it may be available through Access Services.
 Fill out a request form (attached) and turn it in to the library office.
 A library volunteer will request your title and notify you when it is received.
+Fill out a separate request on each side of the form.
+If you are only requesting one book, leave the second side blank.

 You may consult the Fairfax County Library web site at http://www.fairfaxcounty.gov/library/ to view a catalog of resources available.